pwafire/pwafireapp/README.md

 ### [Directory Structure]()

-Here is the basic suggested skeleton for pwafire app that each of the starter templates will conform to:
+Here is the basic skeleton for pwafire app that each of the starter templates will conform to:

 ```bash
 ├── app